New Caledonia Research Expedition

 Vertebrates: Smaller lizards (including their own young) 11.4% Other vertebrate prey 8.68% (of which young rodents: 6.42%)

 Providing an omnivorous diet in captivity can be extremely rewarding as a keeper.
 Many tortoise and bearded dragon owners will take great pride in the meals they prepare for their animals and crestie owners are no different.
-Luckily, simulating the pollen aggregates and fruit juices of the unique New Caledonian flora has become much easier with the popularity of premixed diets and jelly pots.
+Luckily, simulating the pollen aggregates and fruit juices of the unique New Caledonian flora has become much easier with the popularity of premixed diets.

 Recreating the Wild